-audioWatermark: This integer value shall be:
+audioWatermark: This integer value shall indicate one of the following states of audio watermark detection:

-- 0: if the Receiver does not support application management using application signaling recovered via audio watermarking as specified in A/336; - 1: if the Receiver supports application management using application signaling recovered via audio watermarking as specified in A/336 and the Receiver is not currently detecting a VP1 Audio Watermark Segment as defined in A/336; and - 2: if the Receiver supports application management using application signaling recovered via audio watermarking as specified in A/336 and the Receiver is currently detecting a VP1 Audio Watermark Segment as defined in A/336.
+- 0: if the Receiver is not employing both audio watermark detection and application signaling recovered as specified in A/336 for application management; - 1: if the Receiver is employing both audio watermark detection and application signaling recovered as specified in A/336 for application management and the Receiver is not currently detecting a VP1 Audio Watermark Segment as defined in A/336; - 2: if the Receiver is employing both audio watermark detection and application signaling recovered as specified in A/336 for application management and the Receiver is currently detecting a VP1 Audio Watermark Segment as defined in A/336.

-videoWatermark: This integer value shall be:
+videoWatermark: This integer value shall indicate one of the following states of video watermark detection:

-- 0: if the Receiver does not support application management using application signaling recovered via video watermarking as specified in A/336; - 1: if the Receiver supports application management using application signaling recovered via video watermarking as specified in A/336 and the Receiver is not currently detecting a VP1 Video Watermark Segment or any other video watermark message as defined in A/336; and - 2: if the Receiver supports application management using application signaling recovered via video watermarking as specified in A/336 and the Receiver is currently detecting a VP1 Video Watermark Segment or any other video watermark message as defined in A/336.
+- 0: if the Receiver is not employing both video watermark detection and application signaling recovered as specified in A/336 for application management; - 1: if the Receiver is employing both video watermark detection and application signaling recovered as specified in A/336 for application management and the Receiver is not currently detecting a VP1 Video Watermark Segment or any other video watermark message as defined in A/336; - 2: if the Receiver is employing both video watermark detection and application signaling recovered as specified in A/336 for application management and the Receiver is currently detecting a VP1 Video Watermark Segment or any other video watermark message as defined in A/336.

-audioFingerprint: This integer value shall be:
+audioFingerprint: This integer value shall indicate one of the following states of audio fingerprint recognition:

-0: if the Receiver does not support application management using application signaling recovered via audio fingerprinting as specified in A/336;

-- 1: if the Receiver supports application management using application signaling recovered via audio fingerprinting as specified in A/336 and the Receiver is not currently recognizing an audio fingerprint; - 2: if the Receiver supports application management using application signaling recovered via audio fingerprinting as specified in A/336 and the Receiver is currently recognizing an audio fingerprint.
+- 0: if the Receiver is not employing both audio fingerprint recognition and application signaling recovered as specified in A/336 for application management; - 1: if the Receiver is employing both audio fingerprint recognition and application signaling recovered as specified in A/336 and the Receiver is not currently recognizing an audio fingerprint; - 2: if the Receiver is employing both audio fingerprint recognition and application signaling recovered as specified in A/336 and the Receiver is currently recognizing an audio fingerprint.

-videoFingerprint: This integer value shall be:
+videoFingerprint: This integer value shall indicate one of the following states of video fingerprint recognition:

-- 0: if the Receiver does not support application management using application signaling recovered via video fingerprinting as specified in A/336; - 1: if the Receiver supports application management using application signaling recovered via video fingerprinting as specified in A/336 and the Receiver is not currently recognizing an video fingerprint; - 2: if the Receiver supports application management using application signaling recovered via video fingerprinting as specified in A/336 and the Receiver is currently recognizing a video fingerprint.
+- 0: if the Receiver is not employing both video fingerprint recognition and application signaling recovered as specified in A/336; - 1: if the Receiver is employing both video fingerprint recognition and application signaling recovered as specified in A/336 and the Receiver is not currently recognizing a video fingerprint; - 2: if the Receiver is employing both video fingerprint recognition and application signaling recovered as specified in A/336 and the Receiver is currently recognizing a video fingerprint.